jrobertson/hlt/README.md

-# What's new in the the Hlt gem version 0.5.0
+# What's new in the Hlt gem version 0.5.1

-The Hlt#render method is still under development, however you can see that the Sliml template can now include code statements prefixed by a dash (-) symbol.
-Although the code statements currently cannot be executed they are at least identified as code statements in the intermediate output.

     require 'hlt'

     s =<<S
     html {lang: 'en'}